 Gambling Help Online

-If you require immediate assistance for a gambling concern please call the National Helpline for Problem Gambling on 1800 858 858 for free, professional and confidential support 24 hours a day, 7 days a week.
+You can get immediate assistance by calling the National Helpline for Problem Gambling on 1800 858 858 for free, professional and confidential support 24 hours a day, 7 days a week.

 Financial counselling to support people affected by problem gambling

 The Financial Counselling to Support People Affected by Problem Gambling initiative will provide funding over four years (to 30 June 2016) to support individuals affected by problem gambling.
-This initiative is part of the commonwealth Financial Counselling service.
+This initiative is part of the Commonwealth Financial Counselling service.
 Information about this initiative can be found on the Department’s Commonwealth Financial Counselling webpage.